 Meanwhile, the Storyville brothel zone was flourishing on nearby Basin Street.
-The entertainment lineup at the better houses included a piano player in the parlor—the immortal Jelly Roll Morton was among them.
+The entertainment lineup at the better houses included a piano player in the parlor—the immortal Jelly Roll Morton among them.

-By the twenties, Storyville was folding.
+By the twenties, sleazy Storyville was folding.
 Its players took the new sounds on the road: Kid Ory to California; King Oliver and his protégé Louis Armstrong to Chicago; Papa Jack and his Original Dixieland Jazz Band to New York.
 Their shows drew hordes and their records sold wildly.
 After World War II, Sidney Bechet and horn set up shop in France, and jazz consumed the continent.
 The jazz genie was officially out of the bottle and the craze was on.

 Meanwhile, the nouveau traditional jazz movement is mad hot.
 On any given night in any given club, players from their 20s to their 70s share the bandstand, covering Jelly Roll or Django—or playing originals straight outta their eras.
-The Jazz Vipers, Moonshiners, Cottonmouth Kings, Smokin’ Time Jazz Band, Palmetto Bug Stompers, Little Big Horns, and Hot Club of New Orleans start the long list.
+The Jazz Vipers, Moonshiners, Cottonmouth Kings, Smokin’ Time Jazz Band, Palmetto Bug Stompers, Tuba Skinny, Little Big Horns, and Hot Club of New Orleans start the long list.

 Today, there’s way more to New Orleans brass bands than the post-funeral “second line” parade of “When the Saints Go Marching In.”
 Now, brass is imbued with funk, R&B, reggae, and hip hop.
 Further, brass-band appearances on the HBO TV show Tremé engendered a new crop of fans.
 Classics like the Tremé and Olympia Brass Bands still hold court, but the revival goes back to the late 1980s, when Dirty Dozen Brass Band and Rebirth Brass Band started mixing things up.
-Today this horn-heavy, booty-moving, New Orleans born-and-bred style packs the clubs and the streets.
+Today this horn-heavy, booty-moving, New Orleans–born and -bred style packs the clubs and the streets.
 Try to catch the sounds of Louis Armstrong look- and sound-alike (and reigning king) Kermit Ruffins and his Barbecue Swingers; Hot 8; New Birth; or the Stooges.
-Or newer arrivals like the blazing TBC (To Be Continued) Brass Band, raging Brass-a-Holics, or the pumping street-corner Gods, Young Fellaz.
+Or newer arrivals like the blazing TBC (To Be Continued) Brass Band, eclectic Soul Brass, raging Brass-a-Holics, or the pumping street-corner Gods, Young Fellaz.
 Did we mention the ladies-only Pinettes?
 Yeah, see them.

 Cajun & Zydeco